zaiisao/Documentation/en/Real-time-Messaging/RTM_product.md

 ## Real-time Messaging vs. Signaling

-The Agora Real-time Messaging system (RTM) is designed to replace the legacy Signaling system with much more exciting features.
+The Agora Real-time Messaging SDK (RTM) is designed to replace the legacy Signaling SDK with much more exciting features.

 Our plan:

-- Interoperability between the Agora RTM system and the Agora Signaling system is not yet implemented but will be implemented soon.
+- Interoperability between the Agora RTM SDK and the Agora Signaling SDK is not yet implemented but will be implemented soon.
-- Maintenance to the legacy Signaling system will end in the fourth quarter of 2019.
+- Maintenance to the legacy Signaling SDK will end in the fourth quarter of 2019.